Introducing the Nurse Practitioner Role in

 In September and October 2016, University of Saskatchewan Nurse Practitioner student Raquel Carlson completed half of her NURS 888 practicum hours at Tatagwa View.
 Working alongside on-site physician Dr. Philip Fong, Raquel provided primary care to all residents.
 Daily tasks included reviewing bloodwork, assessing patients with recent health changes, meeting with patients and their families and interacting with the staff to see how she could make their jobs easier.
 Raquel spent the second half of her practicum hours at the Weyburn Primary Health Care Clinic with Dr. Adanna Ejeckam.

 College of Nursing’s Dr. Diane Campbell is completing a research project at Tatagwa View to measure perceptions regarding the addition of a Nurse Practitioner to the current care team at the facility.
-Interviews with staff are currently underway, plans for interviews with residents are in progress and results of the study are expected to be released in September 2017.
+Interviews with staff and residents are complete and results of the study are expected to be released late September 2017.

 Ultimately, the study is looking at the potential of having Nurse Practitioners integrated into long-term care facilities to complement current models of care and promote quality care for the elderly.